poptamasvasile/transcript_interview_volga/README.md

 ### Class for the loader, functions for the rest

 `AudioLoader` is a class because it holds state — the validated file path — and has a clear lifecycle: construct, validate, use.
-Transcription and segment extraction, on the other hand, are pure transformations with no state to manage, so plain functions are simpler and more honest about what they do.
-I avoided wrapping everything in classes just for symmetry; classes without state are just namespaces with extra ceremony.
+Transcription and segment extraction, on the other hand, are pure transformations with no state to manage, so plain functions are simpler.

 ### Fail fast on invalid input